shoedrip-unbound/dogars/readme.md

 Dogars
 =======

+**Note**: The front end code was removed from this repo, entirely rewritten and moved to [dogars-frontend](https://github.com/shoedrip-unbound/dogars-frontend).
+Some features were completely removed and may not come back.

 Install with ```npm install```.
 Build with gulp.
 Edit the service file to use your path if you use systemd.